strawgate/C3-Power-Management/Helpers/readme.md

 | BigFix  |  BigFix Server | BigFix |
 | Computer Group  | Name of the Computer Group to Query | Required Field |
 | OutFile  | Location to place report | MyReport.html |

-Resolution = The resolution of the analysis (default = 5 minutes)

-Days = The number of days of usage to analyze (default = 7 days)

-BigFix = FQDN of your BigFix Server

-Computer Group = Name of the Computer Group to limit results to

-Outfile = Name of the report to save